ttop32/MouseTooltipTranslator/doc/description.md

 - 0.1.40
   - detect chrome pdf viewer instead of pdf url (request by Justin Brown)
 - 0.1.39
-  - fix translator css crash from twitter youtube (request by PedoBearNomsLoli)
+  - fix translator crash from twitter youtube (request by PedoBearNomsLoli)
 - 0.1.38
   - increase variety on tooltip font size
   - change description
 - 0.1.37
   - Google reject by description
-    - Google said "Irrelevant information about Translate"
     - remove "Translate" from title
     - remove some description about "Translate"
 - 0.1.36